DOI-USGS/asc-public-docs/docs/how-to-guides/SPICE/creating-spice-config-files-in-spiceql.md

 Distinctions in SpiceQL's approach:

-* DB files, here referred to as Mission config files, are located JSON files that can be shipped separately from data installs.
+* DB files, here referred to as Mission config files, are located as JSON files that can be shipped separately from data installs.
 * Config files leverage common Kernel naming schemes so you can use both NAIF-installed kernels but also kernels from USGS Astro or any other source.
 * Config files are source-controlled.
 * If you add Kernels, you can easily modify them locally, and contribute your changes for the new Kernels.
 * Sugar Spice modularizes most of the Kernel code for search and I/O.
 * Config files can be used for more generalized kernel queries

 ## Understanding how ISIS stores Kernel metadata